awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53-status.md

 Your current registrar is confirming that your domain meets the requirements for being transferred\.
 This step might take up to ten days, depending on the TLD for your domain:
 + [Generic top\-level domains](registrar-tld-list-generic.md) – take up to seven days
 + [Geographic top\-level domains](registrar-tld-list-geographic.md) \(also known as country code top\-level domains\) – take up to ten days
+**Note**
+If you have approved the confirmation email sent from Route 53 when transferring a \.JP domain, but it has stopped for several days in STEP 7, contact [AWS Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=customer-service&serviceCode=billing&categoryCode=domain-name-registration-issue) for assistance\.
 For most registrars, the process is entirely automated and can't be accelerated\.
 Some registrars send you an email that asks you to approve the transfer; if your registrar sends this confirmation email, the transfer process might be much faster than seven to ten days\.
 For information about reasons that a registrar might reject the transfer, see [Transfer requirements for top\-level domains](domain-transfer-to-route-53.md#domain-transfer-to-route-53-requirements)\.